biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

 Note that the forest functions dataset has not been updated to this format yet and is stored in a Plot X Functions format.
 Currently this dataset is: [24367 “Raw data of forest attributes of forest EPs of the Exploratories project used in "Multiple forest attributes underpin the supply of multiple ecosystem services"](https://www.bexis.uni-jena.de/ddm/data/Showdata/24367).

+### Interactions dataset
+This dataset includes a list of all observed biotic interactions between pairs of species in the Biodiversity Exploratories (forests and grasslands).
+You will find the dataset here: [List of biotic interactions between pairs of species in Biodiversity Exploratories](https://www.bexis.uni-jena.de/ddm/data/Showdata/31209)
+*NOte: the dataset will be uploaded soon, we are currently making all the final checks*

 ## Datasets size and memory issues